Here are some fun food ideas for kids at dinnertime. Ways to make lunch and dinner time fun and introduce vegetables into their diet.

 I don’t want them too hot or they won’t eat them.
-If you air fry them it is a total of 12 minutes.
+If you air fry frozen chicken nuggets it is a total of 12 minutes.
 Either way it’s a quick meal.

 - First cut 1 piece of the lettuce you see in the first picture down the middle, that will be my grass.

 - You may think “they would never eat/touch that”, but after a while you may notice them getting curious.